asciinema/asciinema-server/app/views/docs/embedding.html.md

 The `preload` option controls whether the player should immediately start fetching the recording.

-* 0 / false - do not preload the recording, wait for user action (default)
+* 0 / false - do not preload the recording, wait for user action
 * 1 / true - preload the recording

+Defaults to 1 for asciinema.org URLs, to 0 for embed script.

 ### loop